MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-self-service-signup-for-power-bi.md

     :::image type="content" source="media/service-self-service-signup-for-power-bi/power-bi-account-manager.png" alt-text="Screenshot of your Power BI Account manager with your icon and license type outlined in red.":::

-You now have a Fabric free license to work in Power BI and to explore the free features of all of the Fabric workloads.
+You now have a Fabric (Free) license to work in Power BI and to explore the free features of all of the Fabric workloads.
 If a Fabric free license is sufficient, you don't have to do anything else.
-If you find that you need to upgrade, [start a Power BI trial], [start a Fabric capacity trial], or [purchase a paid license](#use-self-service-purchase-to-buy-an-individual-power-bi-license).
+- If you find that you need more than a Fabric (Free) license to work in the Power BI service, the last section of this article explains how to upgrade to a Pro or PPU license.
+- If you find that you need more than a Fabric (Free) license to work in Fabric, see [Trial of a Fabric capacity](/fabric/get-started/fabric-trial.md)

 There's [plenty to do in the Power BI service with a free license](../consumer/end-user-license.md), especially if Power BI creators share their content with you in [Premium capacity.](../enterprise/service-premium-what-is.md)

-However, to share content and collaborate in the other Fabric services, you need [a Fabric capacity.](/fabric/enterprise/licenses) And to take advantage of paid features in the Power BI service, you need a Power BI Pro or PPU license.
-If all of the content that you need is saved in Premium capacity, then a Pro or PPU license might not be necessary.

-A Fabric trial includes a license for the paid version of Power BI, which includes a Power Power BI Premium Per User (PPU) license.
-The trial also includes a trial Fabric capacity to use for exploring all of the Fabric experiences.
+### Get a license by selecting an email link

 Customers typically start a trial one of two ways: